TobikoData/sqlmesh/docs/integrations/engines/bigquery.md

 It uses the [`oauth` authentication method](#authentication-methods), which does not specify a username or other information directly in the connection configuration.
 Other authentication methods are [described below](#authentication-methods).

-In BigQuery, navigate to the dashboard and select the BigQuery project your SQLMesh project will use in the drop-down.
-Now we can identify the project ID needed in the `config.yaml` gateway specification above:
+In BigQuery, navigate to the dashboard and select the BigQuery project your SQLMesh project will use.
+From the Google Cloud dashboard, use the arrow to open the pop-up menu:

 ![BigQuery Dashboard](./bigquery/bigquery-1.png)

-- Docs-Demo is the one we will use
-    - the project ID for this example is: `healthy-life-440919-s0`
+Now we can identify the project ID needed in the `config.yaml` gateway specification above.
+Select the project that you want to work with, the project ID that you need to add to your yaml file is the ID label from the pop-up menu.

 ![BigQuery Dashboard: selecting your project](./bigquery/bigquery-2.png)

+For this guide, the Docs-Demo is the one we will use, thus the project ID for this example is `healthy-life-440919-s0`.

 ## Usage